-Latin Grammys 2020: 5 things you missed, from Bad Bunny’s performance to Pitbull honoring frontline workers
+Latin Grammys 2020: 5 things you missed, from Bad Bunny’s performance to Pitbull honoring front-line workers

 The awards show had a couple host shake-ups in the days leading up to the ceremony.
 Last week, the Latin Recording Academy announced that actress Roselyn Sánchez — who was set to co-host for the fifth time — had suffered an injury and would be replaced by Yalitza Aparicio, the Indigenous Mexican actress who received an Oscar nod for her breakthrough role in Alfonso Cuarón’s 2018 film “Roma.”

-And just one day before the ceremony, Mexican singer Carlos Rivera bowed out after being exposed to COVID-19; Manuelle was named as his replacement, joining Aparicio and Ana Brenda Contreras.
+And just one day before the ceremony, Mexican singer Carlos Rivera bowed out after being exposed to the coronavirus; Manuelle was named as his replacement, joining Aparicio and Ana Brenda Contreras.

-J Balvin performed “Rojo" — with a bleeding heart
+Balvin performed “Rojo” — with a bleeding heart

-“My heart breaks and I pray for the world,” J Balvin said in Spanish before performing “Rojo,” from his album “Colores.”
-A video montage highlighted various issues — the covid-19 pandemic, a mental health crisis and protests against inequality — as Balvin stood underneath a massive sculpture of praying hands.
-Toward the end of the performance, a dripping wet bleeding heart appeared on his crisp white suit.
+“My heart breaks, and I pray for the world,” Balvin said in Spanish before performing “Rojo,” from his album “Colores.”
+A video montage highlighted various issues — the coronavirus pandemic, a mental health crisis and protests against inequality — as Balvin stood underneath a massive sculpture of praying hands.
+Toward the end of the performance, a dripping wet, bleeding heart appeared on his crisp white suit.

 Bad Bunny performed in Puerto Rico

 Bad Bunny wasn’t at the ceremony but staged an elaborate performance in his native San Juan.
-Introduced by Miranda, he opened with “Bichiyal,” which he performed after stepping out of a sleek white Buggati, surrounded by women on motorcycles.
-He followed that up with “Si Veo a Tu Mamá”
+Introduced by Miranda, he opened with “Bichiyal,” which he performed after stepping out of a sleek white Bugatti, surrounded by women on motorcycles.
+He followed that up with “Si Veo a Tu Mamá.”

 Bad Bunny wasn’t the only artist who performed remote — Brazilian pop star Anitta performed a captivating rendition of the classic “Mas Que Nada” and her own recent single “Me Gusta” in Rio de Janeiro.

-Pitbull honored front line workers
+Pitbull honored front-line workers

-Mr. 305 appeared with a band of front line workers — literally — performing his pandemic-inspired anthem “I Believe We Will Win” with first responders on bass, drums and guitar.
+Mr. 305 appeared with a band of front-line workers — literally — performing his pandemic-inspired anthem “I Believe We Will Win” with first responders on bass, drums and guitar.
 As he concluded the performance, he and his dancers turned to applaud the band.

 Album of the year